Yamashina Institute for Ornithology: History

-The Yamashina Institute for Ornithology was founded by Dr. Yoshimaro Yamashina at his home in Shibuya, Tokyo as a private museum to store his collection of bird specimens and books.
+The Yamashina Institute for Ornithology was founded by Dr. Yoshimaro Yamashina at his home in Shibuya, Tokyo, as a private museum to store his collection of bird specimens and books.
 Marquis Yamashina was the second son of Prince Yamashina Kikumaro.
 He opened his museum to the public in 1942.
-At the Institute, Yamashina conducted research into bird taxonomy based on chromosomes, and wrote numerous technical journal articles and books on ornithology.
+At the institute, Yamashina conducted research into bird taxonomy based on chromosomes, and wrote numerous technical journal articles and books on ornithology.

-The Institute relocated to its present location approximately 30 kilometer east of Tokyo at Abiko, Chiba in 1984.
-The Institute has maintained close ties to the Imperial Family of Japan.
-It is chaired by Prince Akishino, younger brother to the Crown Prince Naruhito of Japan, and their younger sister Princess Sayako worked as a researcher at the Institute from 1992–2005, where she specialized in the study of kingfishers.
+The Institute relocated to its present location approximately 30 kilometer east of Tokyo at Abiko, Chiba, in 1984.
+The institute has maintained close ties to the Imperial Family of Japan.
+It is chaired by Prince Akishino, younger brother to the Crown Prince Naruhito of Japan, and their younger sister Princess Sayako worked as a researcher at the institute from 1992 to 2005, where she specialized in the study of kingfishers.

 Organization

-The Institute is organized into three research sections:
+The institute is organized into three research sections: